-The Philosophy, Politics and Economics Society is a brand new group.
-It is designed for students studying these three distinct disciplines - together as part of our joint honours degree or separately.
+The Philosophy, Politics and Economics Society is designed for students studying these three distinct disciplines - together as part of our joint honours degree or separately.

 Students who are interested in any of the disciplines, including their intersection, are also very welcome - so you don't necessarily need to be studying any of these subjects to join.